AiRikux/camp404_ml-fundamentals/README.md

  I am taking Camp 404 Machine Learning Fundamentals bootcamp

  Their classes consist of:
- * zoom meeting on introductory for Python: refer to file startpython.py
+ * zoom meeting on introductory for Python:
+  * startpython.py